Skip to content

 Frequently Asked Questions

-The name 'Corgi' comes from the Welsh words 'cor' (dwarf) and 'ci' (dog), literally meaning 'dwarf dog'.
+The name Corgi comes from the Welsh words 'cor' meaning 'dwarf' and 'ci' meaning 'dog', translating to 'dwarf dog'.

-Yes, there are two distinct breeds: the Pembroke Welsh Corgi and the Cardigan Welsh Corgi, each with separate ancestral lines.
+Yes, there are two distinct breeds: the Pembroke Welsh Corgi and the Cardigan Welsh Corgi, which have different origins and some physical distinctions like tail length.

-Corgis were originally bred to herd cattle in Wales, using their low stature to nip at the animals' heels.
+Corgis were originally used as cattle herding dogs in Wales, with their low size allowing them to nip at livestock's heels without being kicked.

 Sources & References